 Four elements must be proven against a careless driver in order for a plaintiff to prevail in their negligence claim.
 The first element is a duty of care.
 This is the legal obligation that the defendant owed to the plaintiff, based upon their relationship as people using the same road.
 The next element is a breach of duty.
 Just as it sounds, this is a defendant’s failure to comply with the duty of care imposed by law.
 The element of damages requires the plaintiff to show that they were actually harmed by the defendant’s conduct.
 The element of causation requires the plaintiff to prove that the defendant’s breach of duty was a direct and foreseeable cause of the plaintiff’s damages.

-A Stuart personal injury attorney who understands the nuances of motor vehicle collision cases can assist an injured person in investigating their accident and talking to possible witnesses (including eyewitnesses, treating physicians, and possibly other experts) about the case.
+A Stuart Truck accident lawyer who understands the nuances of motor vehicle collision cases can assist an injured person in investigating their accident and talking to possible witnesses (including eyewitnesses, treating physicians, and possibly other experts) about the case.
 Together, the plaintiff and their attorney can work together to demonstrate the defendant delivery truck driver’s liability.
 In addition, the plaintiff may also assert a negligence claim against the driver’s employer, seeking compensation from the company under a theory of vicarious liability.
 This applies if the driver was acting within the scope of their employment and was furthering a purpose or interest of the employer.
 An employer may also be held liable for its own negligence if, for example, it negligently hired or retained a driver whom, in the exercise of due diligence, it should not have hired or retained.
+Call one of our truck accident lawyers for more information today.